tbscanlon/doctolib-frontend-workshop/README.md

 ℹ️ **NOTE::** You don't have to link to real pages here, you can use `#` as the `href` in the link to make a 'dummy' or placeholder link ℹ️

+💡 **TIPS** 💡

+- What HTML elements can you use to structure a page?
+Is a `<div>` enough, or are there other choices?
+- What factors would influence your choice between using a `<div>` versus something else?
+- What element would make the most sense for a list of links?

+---

 ### Challenge 2

 Now that the page isn't blank, we can start adding some content.
 In the `content/` folder, you'll find a file called `press-release.md`.
 Your task is to add the content of this file to the page, taking care to ensure the content is added semantically using proper HTML tags.

 ⚠️ **NOTE::** Remember to use semantic HTML to preserve the headings and formatting! ⚠️

+💡 **TIPS** 💡

+- Are `<div>`s enough here?
+Are there any other elements we can use?
+- How might we visually display the metadata at the start of the press release?
+Are there any ways to semantically label it with HTML?
+- Why would it be important to consider semantically labelling our content?

+---

 ### Challenge 3